Table of contents

 Many of the largest banking institutions have investment banking subsidiaries or subdivisions, and most of the top investment banking companies are interconnected to commercial and retail banks.
 For example, Citi has investment banking operations under Citigroup Global Markets, Inc. and retail banking under Citibank.

-Underwriting is a core activity at investment banks.
-Underwriting boils down to risk evaluation: When a bank offers a mortgage to a customer, it assumes a risk that the customer may not repay it.
+Underwriting is a core activity at investment banks and ultimately boils down to risk evaluation: When a bank offers a mortgage to a customer, it assumes a risk that the customer may not repay it.
 In investment banking, underwriting involves the bank taking on the risk of purchasing a stock or bond and finding a buyer.
 If the stock or bond doesn’t sell, the bank loses money.

-However, investment banks have a wide range of functions besides underwriting, including:
+Investment banks also have a wide range of functions beyond underwriting, including:

 • Facilitating mergers and acquisitions (M&As) between companies, finding companies for buyers, and buyers for companies looking to sell